Urban Parks Active Wellbeing Program

 Sea wall renovation at Point Gellibrand Heritage Park

 The project includes funding to bring the sea wall at Point Gellibrand Heritage Park back to life.
 The seawall is damaged after many years of erosion from wind and waves and needs to be made safe so that locals and visitors can enjoy the area for many years to come.
-We will either repair or reconstruct the sea wall in 2022, following structural and technical investigations and obtaining relevant permits.
+Work will begin in 2022 to repair the sea wall, following structural and technical investigations and obtaining relevant permits.

 As part of this project we will consult Heritage Victoria and the Department of Environment, Land, Water and Planning (DELWP) to plan how we can make sure the heritage values of the sea wall are maintained, and that the coastal environment will not be impacted by our works.